 DFAT's WPS commitment is reinforced by proactive work in the department on gender equality to counteract unconscious stereotyping and move towards more gender-balanced allocation of senior level posts.
-Enthusiasm was evident across the DFAT divisions involved in delivering aspects of the NAP as seen, for example, in
+Enthusiasm was evident across the DFAT divisions involved in delivering aspects of the NAP as seen, for example, in the willingness of actors to be self-critical and their eagerness to push boundaries.

-- >> the clear illustrations of Ireland's advocacy and influencing role in different international arenas; - >> the Disarmament and Non-Proliferation Unit's (DNP) drive for better recognition of its WPS work and to secure its place in the NAP;53
+- >> the clear illustrations of Ireland's advocacy and influencing role in different international arenas; - >> the Disarmament and Non-Proliferation Unit's (DNP) drive for better recognition of its WPS work and to secure its place in the NAP;